 “We don't have a good track record in Pasadena when it comes to traffic collisions, particularly in relation to pedestrians and bicyclists,” he remarks.
 “We're highly ranked by the California Office of Traffic Safety.
 We're generally in the top 10 of similar sized cities for pedestrian and bicyclist injuries and fatalities.
 So something needs to be done, and this is a cost effective way to do it, and a way that can actually be very attractive if the city makes it so.”

-Completion for the Avenue 64 roundabout is anticipated by this summer.
+Completion for the Avenue 64 roundabout is anticipated by the end of July.

 Streetsblog’s San Gabriel Valley coverage is supported by Foothill Transit, offering car-free travel throughout the San Gabriel Valley with connections to the Gold Line Stations across the Foothills and Commuter Express lines traveling into the heart of downtown L.A.
 To plan your trip, visit Foothill Transit.
 “Foothill Transit.
 Going Good Places.”Sign-up for our SGV Connect Newsletter, coming to your inbox on Fridays!